pulse-vadc/traffic_manager_rightscale/cookbooks/lb_stingray/README.md

-# Riverbed Stingray Traffic Manager on RightScale Cookbook
+# Brocade SteelApp Traffic Manager on RightScale Cookbook

 # Details

-This cookbook provides integration between RightScale's LB interface and Riverbed Stingray Traffic Manager.
+This cookbook provides integration between RightScale's LB interface and Brocade SteelApp Traffic Manager.
 It handles all of the installation and provides recipes/actions for attaching and detaching application servers according to the "Infinity" lineage of RightScale's ServerTemplates.